-This shared service has a revenue budget of £89,857 which is fully recovered from income received for course attendance.
+This shared service has a revenue budget of \pounds 89,857 which is fully recovered from income received for course attendance and hence there is no additional call on the revenue resources of the two Councils.
 The service employs 3 FTE.